ClimateCompatibleGrowth/GeoH2/README.md

 The availability of water for electrolysis is not limited in regions that could potentially face drought, and a single prices for freshwater and ocean water are used throughout the modeled area.

+___

 # Citation

-If you use GeoH2, please cite the following:
+If you decide to use GeoH2, please kindly cite us using the following:

 *Halloran, C., Leonard, A., Salmon, N., Müller, L., & Hirmer, S. (2024).
 GeoH2 model: Geospatial cost optimization of green hydrogen production including storage and transportation.